-Indigenous leaders 'losing faith' in environmental protection amid budget cuts | CBC News
+Indigenous leaders 'losing faith' in environmental protection amid oilsands monitoring budget cuts | CBC News

-Indigenous leaders 'losing faith' in environmental protection amid budget cuts
+Indigenous leaders 'losing faith' in environmental protection amid oilsands monitoring budget cuts

 'I am so angry at this,' says Smith's Landing chief after feds and Alberta sign deal

-Indigenous leaders in the N.W.T. and northern Alberta are "angry" about a joint decision by the federal government and Alberta to slash the budget for environmental monitoring in the oilsands.
+Indigenous leaders in the Northwest Territories and northern Alberta are "angry" about a reported joint decision by the federal government and Alberta to cut the budget for environmental monitoring in the oilsands.

-The comments come after the Canadian Press reported that Alberta and the federal government signed a deal to reduce the budget for fieldwork on the main branch of the Athabasca River by roughly 25 per cent to $44 million in 2020, down from $58 million in 2019.
+The comments come after the Canadian Press reported that Alberta and the federal government signed a deal to reduce the budget for fieldwork on the main branch of the Athabasca River by roughly 25 per cent, to $44 million, in 2020, down from $58 million in 2019.

-Gerry Cheezie, the chief of Smith's Landing First Nation on the N.W.T.-Alberta border, said he is "dismayed" with how various levels of government are not protecting the environment from the oilsands.
+Gerry Cheezie, the chief of Smith's Landing First Nation on the N.W.T.-Alberta border, said he is "dismayed" with how various levels of government are dealing with the environmental impacts of the oilsands.

 The Slave River runs downstream from oilsands projects in Fort McMurray, Alta., through Smith's Landing traditional territory in northern Alberta, all the way to Great Slave Lake in the Northwest Territories.